top of page

 biological age testing

 Most people know their chronological age — the number of years since they were born.
-But what if your body is ageing faster, or slower, than the calendar suggests?
+But what if your body is ageing faster, or slower, than that number suggests?

-This question sits at the heart of modern longevity medicine and has led to growing interest in Biological Age Testing.
+This question lies at the core of modern longevity medicine and has driven growing interest in biological age testing.

 Unlike chronological age, biological age reflects how well your body is functioning at a cellular and molecular level.
-Two individuals of the same age can have vastly different biological ages, influenced by genetics, lifestyle, environment, stress, and metabolic health.
+Two people of the same age can have very different biological profiles, influenced by lifestyle, stress, environment, and overall health.

 What Is the Biological Age?

-Biological age estimates how old your body truly is based on physiological and molecular markers, rather than the date on your birth certificate.
-It reflects the cumulative impact of ageing processes on cells, tissues, and organ systems.
+Biological age is an estimate of how old your body truly is based on physiological and molecular markers, rather than your birth date.

 • Genetics